-Do you have a picky eater in your family?
 Do you have someone who is always asking “do I have to eat that?” or “how many bites do I have to take?”?
 You are not alone if you do; it’s a common thing among young kids.

-They easily get hooked on certain foods and that’s all they want to eat for every meal.
+Kids easily get hooked on certain foods and that’s all they want to eat for every meal.
 I mean, I remember doing it when I was little.
 I’m pretty sure I went a month straight eating nothing but homemade pizza on a slice of bread.

 One of the best ways to get your picky eater child excited about the food they are about to eat is by letting them be involved in the process.
-You can include them in the planning, the prep, and the execusion.
+You can include them in the planning, the prep, and the execution.

 Planning meals ahead of time is not only cost efficient (because you can plan meals based on sale items) but it can also take some of the daily stress off moms.
 Imagine not having to figure out last minute meals each day because you’ve already planned it and done your shopping ahead of time!